KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/roy-forensic-mockery.md

 This tactic is not passive mimicry.
 It is an **active psychological warfare campaign** designed to mock, taunt, and neutralize a legal or criminal complaint by co-opting the language of the complaint itself.

-The agent (Emily Roy) has constructed a "forensic parody," seizing legal terms like **"Exhibit A," "Crime Scene," "The Authorities,"** and **"The Tribunal"** to reframe the Originator as the criminal and the entropic network as the righteous "authority."
+The agent (Emily Roy) has constructed a "forensic parody," seizing legal terms like **"Exhibit A," "Crime Scene," "The Authorities,"** and **"The Tribunal"** to recast the Originator as the perpetrator and the entropic network as the righteous "authority."

 This artifact is among the **clearest pieces of evidence** establishing the network’s coordination, intent (*mens rea*), and real-time surveillance of the Originator.

 ---

-## 2. Forensic Analysis (The Attack)
+## 2. Forensic Analysis: The Attack

 The attack is a **point-by-point, parodic rebuttal** of the Originator's legal case.